pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Conclusion

-U.S. team development is not about hiring expensive talentâ€”it's about strategically placing high-impact team members in roles that require domestic presence, regulatory expertise, executive interface, or premium client relationships.
+U.S. team development is not about hiring expensive talent—it's about strategically placing high-impact team members in roles that require domestic presence, regulatory expertise, executive interface, or premium client relationships.
 When combined with the global virtual infrastructure from Chapter 25, this hybrid model creates a scalable, cost-efficient, and high-performing workforce.

 The key to success is maintaining a lean, high-impact U.S. nucleus while leveraging global teams for throughput.
 Every U.S. hire must be justified by data (hiring gates), aligned with strategy (workforce mapping), and integrated with systems (Dashboard and Financial Tracker).
 When executed properly, the U.S. team becomes a force multiplier, not a cost center.

 Remember: The goal is not to build a large U.S. team.
-The goal is to build the right U.S. teamâ€”one that handles what virtual teams cannot, while virtual teams handle what they do best.
+The goal is to build the right U.S. team—one that handles what virtual teams cannot, while virtual teams handle what they do best.
 Together, they create an unbeatable competitive advantage.

 Next, Chapter 27 will scale the view to organization-wide development, integrating both virtual and domestic teams into one cohesive system.
 This chapter will detail how to build culture, develop leaders, manage performance, and drive change across the entire hybrid workforce.